fortinetdev/terraform-provider-fortios/website/docs/r/fortios_router_ospf6.html.markdown

 * `bfd` - Enable/disable Bidirectional Forwarding Detection (BFD).
 * `mtu` - MTU for OSPFv3 packets.
 * `mtu_ignore` - Enable/disable ignoring MTU field in DBD packets.
-* `neighbor` - OSPFv3 neighbors are used when OSPFv3 runs on non-broadcast media
+* `neighbor` - OSPFv3 neighbors are used when OSPFv3 runs on non-broadcast media The structure of `neighbor` block is documented below.

 The `neighbor` block supports: